learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 ## Summary

 In this lab, you ran a complete regression analysis with a simple dataset.
-You looked for the regression assumptions before and after the analysis phase.
-We also created some visualizations to develop a confidence on the model and check for its goodness of fit.
+You used statsmodel to perform linear regression and evaluated your models using statistical metrics.
+You also looked for the regression assumptions before and after the analysis phase.
+Finally, you created some visualizations of your models and checked their goodness of fit.